hoxxep/Gookie/README.md

 - Include support for multiple webhooks on the same repo and different actions for each
     - Would require unique urls for each hook/event as GitHub doesn't send what the event was in the payload.
 Will need to look at a neat way to do this in Express.js
-- Add a custom terminal message for ping event
 - Add support for repo/webhook secret
 - Daemon/service mode?
+(User can currently work around using the npm module `forever` which is cleaner).

 ---